NVDEC

-Nvidia NVDEC (formerly known as NVCUVID) is a feature in its graphics cards that performs video decoding, offloading this compute-intensive task from the CPU.
+NVDEC (formerly known as NVCUVID) is a feature in Nvidia graphics cards that performs video decoding, offloading this compute-intensive task from the CPU.
+NVDEC is a successor of PureVideo and is available in Kepler and later Nvidia GPUs.

 It is accompanied by NVENC for video encoding in Nvidia's Video Codec SDK.

 Technology

 NVDEC can offload video decoding to full fixed-function decoding hardware (Nvidia PureVideo), or (partially) decode via CUDA software running on the GPU, if fixed-function hardware is not available.

 Depending on the GPU architecture, the following codecs are supported: